kato-im/hubot-kato/README.md

 ## Description

-The Kato Hubot adapter allows you to use [Hubot](https://hubot.github.com) in your Kato organization.
+The Kato Hubot adapter allows you to use [Hubot](https://hubot.github.com) in your Kato team.

 ## Installation